 Initiate the conversations.

 Kids are being rapidly educated by secular society and are exposed regularaly to images and information through their peers or through their devices.
 In order for your kids to grow up into healthy adults, you cannot take a hands-off approach to parenting.
 Your child may be too nervous or shy to ask about things they don’t understand or know to be wrong, and you need to be the one to take the lead.
-There are age appropriate ways to bring up these discussions, and they
+There are age appropriate ways to bring up these discussions.

 Always emphasize the Good, True and Beautiful.